Breast reduction is one of the most transformative procedures available at our North Shore, Norwest & Westmead clinics.

 - Improve posture and relieve back, neck or shoulder discomfort

-- Be performed to help restore symmetry in women who have asymmetric breasts
+- Help restore symmetry in women who have asymmetric breasts

 - Help relieve breast pain